dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 ### Add a component

 You add .NET Aspire components to your app like any other NuGet package using Visual Studio.
 However, Visual Studio also provides UI options to add .NET Aspire components directly.
-You need to first enable preview support for .NET Aspire components in Visual Studio.
-For information see, [Enable .NET Aspire preview support](#enable-net-aspire-preview-support).

 1. In Visual Studio, right click on the project you want to add an .NET Aspire component to and select **Add** > **.NET Aspire Component...**.